mk-fg/reliable-discord-client-irc-daemon/README.md

 ```

 For setting up daemon/script to run on OS boot, [rdircd.service] systemd unit file
-can be used in most Linux environments (edit ExecStart= options and paths there),
+can be used in most Linux environments (maybe edit ExecStart= options and paths there,
-or otherwise probably via init.d script, or maybe in "screen" session as a
+and see also [Systemd Integration] below), or otherwise probably via init.d script,
-last resort ad-hoc option.
+or maybe in "screen" or "tmux" session as a last-resort ad-hoc option.
 Make sure it runs as e.g. "rdircd" user created in snippet above, not as root.

 To update the script later, if needed, replace it with a latest version,